The Professional Learning Program on School-wide Inclusive Practice (Autism)

 - Contribute to the development of whole-school inclusive policy and practices, particularly for autistic students.

 - Provide advice to other Area and Regional staff to contribute to wrap around support for autistic students with complex needs.

 - Proactively collaborate with multidisciplinary teams, students and families to meet autistic students’ needs.

 - Build school staff capacity to provide evidence-based teaching strategies and reasonable adjustments for autistic students.

 - Provide advice on using resources (such as Program for Students with Disabilities) innovatively and in line with best practice to meet the needs of autistic students.

-The Program will build the capacity of School
+The Program developed the capacity of School

 Leaders to support school-wide inclusive practice,

 The program worked with School Leaders to support change at the school and classroom level.

 At the school-level, School Leaders developed whole-school processes to: